Triangle-MX/Triangle-3.0/README.md

 If you don't want to have this files, erase them as well as the <code>browserconfig.xml</code> file, and the respective <code>link</code> tags located in the <code>index.html</code> and <code>index-2.html</code> files.
 #### The A/B Testing
 If you download the code, we highly recommend erasing the <code>index-2.html</code> file, which we are going to use for some A/B Testing later.
+#### Instant Content Manager
+To manage our texts (and some of our photos) on the published website, we installed the Instant Content Manager Code.
+You can check the docs at <a href="https://instant.cm">instant.cm</a>.
 ## Credits
 José Pablo Iglesias - Code and Design<br>
 Imanol Blix - Design<br>